Set up GitHub for Workflows

 1. Create a personal access token for your GitHub account as described in Managing your personal access tokens.
 We only support cloud-based GitHub plans such as GitHub Enterprise Cloud.
 GitHub Enterprise Server plans aren't supported.

-2. Go to Settings > Dynatrace Apps > GitHub Connections.
+2. Go to Settings and select Connections > Connectors > GitHub.

 4. Define your GitHub connection.